-The Council has determined to make and levy differential general rates on rateable land within the Mareeba Shire Council local government area in respect of the 2018/2019 financial year.
-The rateable value upon which the differential general rates are to be levied is based on the valuation, as determined by the Department of Natural Resources and Mines or in the case of mining claims as per Section 79 of the Local Government Regulation 2012.
+Council has determined to make and levy differential general rates on rateable land within the Mareeba Shire Council local government area in respect of the 2019/2020 financial year.
+The rateable value upon which the differential general rates are to be levied is based on the valuation, as determined by the Department of Natural Resources, Mines and Energy or in the case of mining claims as per Section 79 of the Local Government Regulation 2012.

-The Council is required to raise an amount of revenue it sees as being appropriate to maintain assets and provide services to the region as a whole.
+Council is required to raise an amount of revenue it sees as being appropriate to maintain assets and provide services to the Shire as a whole.

-In deciding how that revenue is raised, the Council has taken into account the following factors:
+In deciding how that revenue is raised, Council has taken into account the following factors:

-- The principles outlined in its adopted Revenue Policy, and - The rateable value of the land, and - The level of services provided to that land and the cost of providing the services, and - The use of land in so far as it relates to the extent of utilisation of Council's services, and - Location and access to services.
+- (a) The principles outlined in its adopted Revenue Policy; - (b) The rateable value of the land; - (c) The level of services provided to that land and the cost of providing the services; - (d) The use of land in so far as it relates to the extent of utilisation of Council's services; and - (e) Location and access to services

-The main criterion adopted by Council for the purpose of categorising the rateable land within the region is that the categorisation should reflect the predominant land use of the property.
+The main criterion adopted by Council for the purpose of categorising the rateable land within the Shire is that the categorisation should reflect the predominant land use of the property.
 Within each predominant land use of some categories, the land has been further categorised according to valuation.